11 Simple Ways to Learn Spanish For Free

 If you already happen to have a decent handle on grammar, increasing your vocabulary will only help you have better conversations.

-When I first learned Spanish I could conjugate verbs like nobody’s business but my repertoire of vocab was limited to fruits, vegetables, and professions.
+When I first started learning Spanish, I was proficient in conjugating verbs, but my vocabulary was limited to fruits, vegetables, and professions.

 As you can imagine, it didn’t prove particularly useful when I was out and about in Mexico.

 Fortunately, learning new words is pretty easy.
-A good way to start is by labeling everything you can think of in your house.
+A helpful way to start is by labeling everything you can think of in your house.

 2. Watch Spanish Movies and TV Shows